Strong Characterization for the Airy Line Ensemble: Limit Shapes for Non-intersecting Brownian Bridges

 \subsection{Concentration Estimates for Non-Intersecting Brownian Bridges}

-In this section we state a concentration bound from \cite{U} (stronger than \Cref{concentrationbridge} but requiring more stringent hypotheses) for families of non-intersecting Brownian bridges sampled from the measure $\mathsf{Q}_{f;g}^{\bm u; \bm v}$ of \Cref{qxyfg}, which we will use in the proof of \Cref{h0x}.
+In this section we state a concentration bound from \cite{U} (stronger than \Cref{concentrationbridge} but requiring more stringent hypotheses) for families of non-intersecting Brownian bridges sampled from the measure $\mathsf{Q}_{f;g}^{\bm u; \bm v}$ of \Cref{qxyfg}; it will be used for the proof of \Cref{h0x2} in \Cref{APPROXIMATECURVE}.
 We begin by specifying the regularity assumption to which we will subject our boundary data (namely, the starting and ending data, $\bm{u}$ and $\bm{v}$, and the lower and upper boundaries, $f$ and $g$, of the paths).

 \begin{assumption}